Wide-angle Image Rectification: A Survey: Image Rectification

 where $\mathcal{F}_x$, $\mathcal{F}_y$, $\mathbf{x_d}$, and $k$ have the same meaning in Eq.~\eqref{eq:line_loss}.
 Substituting Eq.~\eqref{eq:multiview_distortion_mapping} into Eq.~\eqref{Fequation}, we can get the constraint for distorted points.
 If the points correspondence are known, the fundamental matrix and distortion parameters can be estimated by minimizing the loss function accordingly, i.e.,

 In the standard pinhole camera model, the degree of freedom of $\mathbf{F}$ is eight.
 Therefore, if eight pairs of points are known, $\mathbf{F}$ can be estimated by solving a linear equation.
 Given more than eight pairs of points, it comes to the least-squares solution \citep{stein_LensDistortionCalibration_1997,pritts_MinimalSolversRectifying_2020}.
 When using wide FOV cameras, the optimization becomes complex since it also involves the distortion parameters.
-Usually, the one-parameter polynomial model or one-parameter division model \citep{fitzgibbon_SimultaneousLinearEstimation_2001,kukelova_MinimalSolutionRadial_2011} is used as the distortion model.
-A rational distortion model is also explored in \citep{Li05anon-iterative}.
-Besides, if the distortion center is not at the principal point, the coordinate of the distortion center $(c_x, c_y)$ can be involved via $r_d^2 = (x - c_x)^2 + (y - c_y)^2$.
-Although the distortion function with high order terms is also applicable in Eq.~\eqref{minf}, using more parameters may not lead to better results due to noise and unstable optimization \citep{hartley_ParameterfreeRadialDistortion_2005} while increasing computations.
+Although the distortion function with high order terms is also applicable in Eq.~\eqref{minf}, more parameters may not guarantee better results due to noise and unstable optimization \citep{hartley_ParameterfreeRadialDistortion_2005} while increasing computations.

 If we reformulate $\mathbf{F}$ into the vectorization form, i.e., a nine-dimension vector $\mathbf{f}$, Eq.~\eqref{Fequation} can be rewritten as:

 When one-parameter distortion model is used, Eq.~\eqref{f9} can be formulated as a quadratic eigenvalue problem (QEP) \citep{fitzgibbon_SimultaneousLinearEstimation_2001, liu_CorrectingLargeLens_2014}, i.e.,